DanFalcon225/MERN_stack_app/README.md

  ```
  Make sure that collection name is **books-collection** and localhost port **5555**

-3) Please note run following command in frontend and backend directories to install remaining dependencies:
+3) Please run following command in frontend and backend directories to install remaining dependencies:

 ```bash
 npm i